Panithecracker/Delta-Hedging/README.md

-# Binomial model contrast:
+# The Binomial model and its equivalence:
-There is another model which assumes that prices have only a pair of successive outcomes (up or down) for a given set of periods.
-The replication strategy for this model is easy to calculate and it turns out that leads to equivalent conclusions as the BSM model, in some limiting sense.
+There is another model which assumes that prices only evolve through a binary tree corresponding to up and down moves for a given set of periods (corresponding to the tree depth).
+The replication strategy for this model is easy to calculate and it turns out that leads to equivalent conclusions as the BSM model, in some limiting sense and with the right choice of up/down factors.
 Here I also implemented this model and verified that indeed the associated pricing surface for a large enough period (number of branches of the tree of prices) is almost identical to the BSM one.
-In addition, this scheme is more versatile for replicating path dependent options like American,Asian, Binary,etc and can easily be modified to account for varying volatility and risk free rate.
+In addition, this scheme is more versatile for replicating path dependent options and can easily be modified to account for a varying volatility and risk free rate.
 For the details of this model, one can read more in [BinomialNotes](f400n10.pdf)

 <img width="1409" height="638" alt="image" src="https://github.com/user-attachments/assets/0d2fa8ae-eea6-49c4-b738-d67c11b10691" />